Chart Color Schemes

 The level of general health in Doonside - Woodcroft is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Doonside-Woodcroft shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
-However, older at-risk cohorts have higher rates of these conditions.
+However, older cohorts at risk have higher rates of these conditions.

-Approximately 50% (~11,842 people) have private health cover, which is lower than the national average of 55.3%.
-The most prevalent medical conditions are diabetes (7.0%) and asthma (6.9%), with 73.5% reporting no medical ailments, similar to Greater Sydney's 73.6%.
-The area has a higher proportion of seniors aged 65 and over at 15.0% (3,586 people), presenting specific health challenges requiring additional attention.
+Approximately 50% (~11,842 people) have private health cover, below the national average of 55.3%.
+The most prevalent medical conditions are diabetes (7.0%) and asthma (6.9%), while 73.5% report no medical ailments, similar to Greater Sydney's 73.6%.
+About 15.0% (~3,586 people) are aged 65 or over.
+Health outcomes among seniors require more focus than those of the broader population.

 Frequently Asked Questions - Health